f5devcentral/f5-agility-labs-dns/docs/class2/module5/module5.rst

 iRules
 #######################

-TODO: create the RPZ lab
+TODO: create the URL and IPI lab

 .. toctree::
    :hidden: